Australian body faults Rolls-Royce over Qantas engine explosion

-SINGAPORE/CANBERRA (Reuters) - Rolls-Royce Plc (RR.L) repeatedly failed to identify a defect that caused one of its engines to explode on a Qantas Airways Ltd (QAN.AX) aircraft carrying more than 400 people over Indonesia three years ago, an Australian safety regulator found.
+SINGAPORE/CANBERRA, June 27 (Reuters) - Rolls-Royce Plc failed to identify a defect that caused one of its engines to explode on a Qantas Airways Ltd aircraft carrying more than 400 people over Indonesia three years ago, an Australian safety regulator found.

-It was the first major safety scare to affect the A380, and led to Qantas suspending its operation of the aircraft for around three weeks.
+It was the first major safety scare to affect the A380 and led to the temporary global grounding of the then relatively new jumbo jet.
 The ASTB report could lead to broader requirements for new aircraft certification around the world.

 “Those opportunities were missed for a number of reasons, but generally because of ambiguities within the manufacturer’s procedures and the non-adherence by a number of the manufacturing staff to those procedures,” the report said on Thursday.